 These families each suffered unimaginable loss as a result of fraternity hazing.
 They are here to share their stories and to challenge ALL fraternity/sorority members to take up the fight to end hazing now.
 If we are not actively part of solving this problem, then we are responsible for its continued persistence.
 Whether you’ve been hazed, know that hazing is happening on your campus, or even if you’ve hazed one of your members in the past, we must all actively take part in this solving this problem so that no family has to endure this kind of tragedy.
 Let’s be the generation of fraternity and sorority members who end hazing once and for all.

-Parents scheduled to participate in the program:
+Parents who participated in the program:

 - Deb Debrick, her son Dalton died after a hazing incident at Texas Tech University